Geodefi/geonius/docs/deep_dive.md

 Triggered when a new validator is proposed.

-Only function is to update the validator on the database when it is detected on the beacon chain.
+Only functions to update the validator on the database when it is detected on the beacon chain.

+### Stake Daemon

+Watches the `Stake` events.

+Triggered when a validator is activated on Portal.

+Only functions to update the validator on the database when the balance change is detected on the beacon chain.

 ### Alienated Daemon